-It’s no secret that Calgary is a great place to reside.
-The city in the Canadian province of Alberta ranks fifth in the Economist Intelligence Unit’s 2019 Global Livability Index, ahead of any other city in North America.
+It’s no secret that Calgary is a great place to live.
+The city in the Canadian province of Alberta continues to rank highly for quality of life; in the Economist Intelligence Unit’s 2025 Global Liveability Index, Calgary remained in the top tier of North American cities but ranked 18th globally, after placing fifth in 2024.
 So, it makes sense that many students from different parts of Canada and outside the country think about moving to the city for higher education.
-Although Calgary doesn’t house any of the world’s top 100 universities, you will find several inexpensive but quality options here, at least by North American standards.
+Although Calgary doesn’t currently house any of the world’s top 100 universities in the QS World University Rankings, you will find several lower-cost, quality options here, at least by North American standards.

-If you’re an incoming international student in Canada, you can try the universities in this city.
-They have a reputation for quality education and affordable tuition fees.
-In the article below, we listed the cheapest universities in Calgary.
+If you’re an incoming international student in Canada, you can try the universities and post-secondary institutions in this city.
+They have a reputation for quality education and relatively affordable tuition fees.
+In the article below, we listed some of the cheapest universities and post-secondary schools in Calgary.

 Affordable Schools in Calgary for International Students